 Adrian Ealy was one of the offensive linemen present at the Senior Bowl earlier this year.
 Here’s more on how Ealy fared in Alabama, from our National Team Practice Report.

 “Time and time again, I was impressed by what I saw from Adrian Ealy.
 He got worked back a couple times, but he’s a well-put-together athletic specimen, and down the stretch, he supplemented that athletic profile with qualities such as grip strength, power, anchor, and leverage.
 He can continue to improve his hands, but Ealy had a great under-the-radar week, and played better than a few other high-profile Power Five linemen based on my National Team Senior Bowl practice reports.”

 Adrian Ealy’s best fits in the 2021 NFL Draft

 Although he has seen snaps on the left, Oklahoma offensive tackle Adrian Ealy enters the 2021 NFL Draft as a right tackle.
 There may even be potential for him to kick inside to guard in the NFL where his lack of lateral mobility may be less of an issue.
 Any team that places a priority on the run game that is in the market for an offensive tackle may look towards Ealy as a mid-late round developmental prospect.

 In his latest big board for Pro Football Network, Tony Pauline has a slightly higher opinion of the Oklahoma offensive tackle.
-Pauline ranks Adrian Ealy as his eighth offensive tackle and 56th overall 2021 NFL Draft prospect.
+Pauline ranks Adrian Ealy as his 16th offensive tackle and 113th overall 2021 NFL Draft prospect.
 Pauline gives him a second-round grade.
 In a disrupted process, his impressive performance at the Senior Bowl may well elevate his stock to those levels.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?